PGomes92/pyhrv/docs/source/_pages/tutorials/bitalino.rst

 using us to filter our ECG signal (e.g. removing motion artifacts), and to extract the R-peak locations which are needed for the HRV computation.
 We can do this using the ``biosppy.signals.ecg.ecg()`` function.

-This function returns a series of datasets and parameters, however, we are only interested in the filtered ECG signal and the R-peak locations.
+This function returns a series of datasets and parameters, however, we are only interested in the filtered ECG signal.
 Add the following line of code to the existing code of the previous step:

 .. code-block:: python

-   # Filter ECG signal and extract the R-peak locations
+   # Filter ECG signal
-   filtered_signal, rpeaks = ecg(signal)[1:3]
+   filtered_signal = ecg(signal)[1]

 .. note::